We run one guided tour per day for every day of the week. Guests are guided as a group.

 Walk to the high pastures.
 This is a longer walk up to the pastures from where beautiful views and sceneries unfold.
 Picnic stop for lunch.

 Walk to George's meadow.
 This walk is particularly interesting for wild flowers and ancient farming techniques.
 Strip farming allows to grow a great variety of different crops in small spaces on the village's south-facing slopes.
 Sceneries and hay-fields are magnificent.
 Picnic stop for lunch.

-Horse & Cart ride to the shepherds.
-You will drive to the pastures where the shepherds milk the sheep at noon.
-Taste fresh sheep's cheese before the barbecue at lunch.
+Horse & Cart ride .
+You will drive to the pastures where you can admire the beauty of nature.
+Barbecue at lunch is served during the trip.
 On the way back you will stop at the spring and taste natural fizzy mineral water.

 Trying out your skills at traditional crafts.
 Lunch at the guesthouse.

 Village Day.
 Discover what remains of the glass manufacture, visit the two chapels and the old fire shed, the volcanic gas exhaust, the mineral water bath, get inside the local courtyards and stables, taste the varieties of local herbal teas, etc. Lunch at the guesthouse.

 Horse & Cart ride to the charcoal burners.
 This is a longer ride to the outskirts of the next village, in beautiful scenery.
 Barbecue lunch close to the river.
 On the way back you can stop at the charcoal burners and invite them for a sip of your caraway brandy if there is some left after lunch.